samp18339/STAIR-CASE-WIRING/README.md

 Reg no:212222210027

-AIM To control the status of the given lamp by using two – way switches.
+AIM: To control the status of the given lamp by using two – way switches.

 APPARATUS REQUIRED: S.No Name of the apparatus Range / Type Quantity 1 Incandescent Lamp 60W 1 No. 2 Lamp Holder Pendent Type 1 No. 3 SPDT Switch 230V,5A 2 Nos 4 Wires 1/18” As per requirement 5 P.V.C Pipe 1/4" As per requirement 6 Wooden Board - 1 No. 7 Round block - 1 No